Last Updated on June 26, 2022 by Laura Turner

-Applying to a health profession education program is a major decision, and schools will want to be sure that you have a clear understanding of the career to which you are committing yourself.
+Applying to a health professional education program is a significant decision.
+Schools will want to be sure that you have a clear understanding of the career to which you are committing yourself.
 For this reason, shadowing is a standard component of many applicants’ preparation for their program of choice.
 Finding individuals to shadow can be challenging, however.
-This can be especially difficult if one does not come from a family of medical workers.
-Fortunately, there are strategies you can use to find a health professional to shadow regardless of your level of connection to the medical field.
+Finding health professionals can be especially difficult if one does not come from a family of medical workers.
+Fortunately, you can use these strategies to find a health professional to shadow regardless of your level of connection to the medical field.

 - Use Your Network